frostney/flockn/README.md

 ---------------------
 flockn uses Grunt as its task runner.
 Grunt can either be installed through `npm install -g grunt-cli` or you can use it as a local dependency.
 After that, navigate to the flockn root folder and type `npm install` to install all necessary dependencies.

-Type `grunt` (or `npm run grunt`) to build everything.
-You also need to have Bower installed to take a look at the examples.

 License
 -------